caio-moliveira/caio-moliveira/README.md

 ## About Me
 Hello!
 I'm Caio, a passionate individual on the path to becoming a Data Analyst 📊, Data Scientist 🔍, and Business Analyst 📈.
-Currently pursuing a Bachelor's in Computer Science & IT, I am fervently engaged in honing my skills and knowledge in data analytics.
-My expertise lies in Python, R, SQL, and data visualization, and I am committed to leveraging these skills to unearth insights and drive strategic success.
+Currently pursuing a Bachelor's in Computer Science & IT, I am actively working to improve my skills and knowledge in data analytics.
+My expertise lies in Python, R, SQL, and data visualization, and I am dedicated to using these skills to discover valuable information and achieve strategic goals.

 ## Skills